Skip to content

 Disable swap

-Next we'll modify system boot options to disable swap and filesystem checks, as these are both intensive disk I/O processes.
+Next you'll modify system boot options to disable swap and filesystem checks, as these are both intensive disk I/O processes.
 Edit this file with sudo nano /boot/cmdline.txt and append the following to the end:

 fsck.mode=skip noswap